bernardosulzbach/lyrics/README.md

 # Lyric Guesser

 A small Python 3 game of lyrics guessing.
-It shows you a part of a music and you must guess what it is.
+It shows you a part of a song and you must guess what it is.